amccollough1/Project-3/README.md

 1. How does a characters' identity influence their alignment(good, bad, neutral)?

-2. How does the number of good vs bad characters changes over x period of years in both DC and Marvel?
+2. How does the number of good vs bad characters change over a number period of years in both DC and Marvel?

 3. How does the number of appearances in  DC/Marvel comics compare to the films released?